Loriisokay/rsschool-cv/cv.md

 *lee_larissa*

 ## About me
 I am an aspiring rookie developer based in Almaty, Kazakhstan.
 There is nothing more exciting than learning new things!
 The thing that I now strive to master is web-development.
 Choosing the path of learning this truly magical technology, I've focused not only on the acquiring the essential stack, but also on the improvement of my problem-solving skills.
-Moreover, I work on becoming a better companion for my future colleagues.
+Moreover, I have been working on becoming a better companion for my future colleagues.
 Right now, my main goal is to become a real professional in the field and I will not stop until I achieve it!

 ## Skills
 * HTML